gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryStatus.md

 ```

-This command gets the current status of the Azure Information Protection Network Discovery service for each network scan job.
+This command gets the current status of the Network Discovery service for each network scan job.

 The output shows that the Network Discovery scanner service is running, but not currently scanning.
 This status was reported 7/2/2020 at 10:04:07 AM.